chronoDave/fs-walk/README.md

 ```JS
 const walk = require('@chronocide/fs-walk'); // ES5
 import walk from '@chronocide/fs-walk'; // ES6

 import path from 'path';

 const files = walk(path.resolve(__dirname)); // Return all absolute file paths in current directory
 ```

-## Sync / Async

-`@chronocide/fs-walk` uses an interative, synchronous approach to scanning directories.
-Speed and memory wise, the performance is [roughly](https://www.quora.com/Is-recursion-faster-than-loops) [the](https://stackoverflow.com/questions/15688019/recursion-versus-iteration) [same](https://github.com/chronoDave/fs-walk/issues/1) compared to an asyc recursive approach.
-Code should be simple and easy to use, so an iterative approach works better for this scenario.

 ## Donating